Perfect for any weekend meal but elegant to serve to guests when hosting a party.

 It’s a beautifully rich dish bursting with citrusy lemon flavor in a wine sauce with garlic and capers, and we also love the addition of mushrooms.

-This 5-star dish in a restaurant is very pricey so making this in the comfort of your own home with this easy and foolproof veal scallopini recipe is a cinch.
+This 5-star dish in a restaurant is very pricey, but making this in the comfort of your own home with this easy, foolproof veal scallopini recipe is a cinch, I promise.

-Around the world, similar kinds of this dish are called Schnitzel and a Bavarian phrase, while Scallopini is an Italian meaning taken from the French term Escalope.
+- Around the world, similar kinds of this dish are called Schnitzel and a Bavarian phrase, while Scallopini is an Italian term taken from the French term Escalope, and is a tender Italian mouth-watering dish and gourmet flavors.

 - Additional Ingredients can be added: grape tomatoes, sundried tomatoes, mushrooms, shallots, Marsala wine instead of white wine